How to Enable DKIM and SPF

 DomainKeys/DKIM is an email authentication system that improves your messages’ security by reducing spam and phishing.

-Doppler allows you to enable DomainKeys/DKIM so you can lower the chances for your Emails to be considered Spam.
+If you enable DKIM and SPF in your Doppler account, you can lower the chances for your Emails to be considered Spam.

-How can you request DomainKeys and enable it?
+How can you request DomainKeys and enable DKIM and SPF?

 Step 1: Complete the requested information